-- 5) it previously made a self-declaration of freedom for a zone from infection with G. salaris and subsequently lost its disease free status due to the detection of infection with G. salaris in the zone but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed, or the waters containing the infected fish have been treated by chemicals that kill the parasite; and - c) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed, or the waters containing the infected fish have been treated by chemicals that kill the parasite; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last five years without detection of infection with G. salaris.
+- 5) it previously made a self-declaration of freedom for a zone from infection with G. salaris and subsequently lost its disease free status due to the detection of infection with G. salaris in the zone but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed, or the waters containing the infected fish have been treated by chemicals that kill the parasite; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last five years without detection of infection with G. salaris.